Skip to main content

 What equipment do I need?

-To participate you simply need a stable internet connection and a computer or laptop with a camera and microphone.
+To participate, you need a stable internet connection and a computer or laptop with a camera and microphone.
 You will be sent full joining instructions for your course prior to the first session and our programme team will be available to assist with questions.

 Entry requirements

-Degree in Law (or another subject plus the conversion course) or Professional legal experience.
 English proficiency is a key requirement.
-The course is suitable for those who were taught in English up to degree level or use English as their working language
+The course is suitable for those taught in English up to a degree level or who use English as their working language.

 Course status: